fromnineteen80/stakeholder/stakeholder_project_findings.md

 ### Why This Framework Matters

 The uploaded HP "Process for Successful Stakeholder Relations" isn't just a corporate playbook—it's a validation of what stakeholder engagement actually looks like in high-stakes scenarios.
-HP used this exact framework during their $6.7B tariff exposure advocacy campaign, engaging everyone from President Trump to international trade ministers.
+HP used this exact framework during their $6.7B tariff exposure advocacy campaign, engaging everyone from [Senior Government Official] to international trade ministers.

 ### The 10-Step Framework Decoded